The subscription box business model has carved out its niche in popular culture and continues to grow each year.

 If you're a software developer:

-Let's say you've created a new headless eCommerce platform.
+Let's say you've created a new headless eCommerce platform or are using an online marketplace.
 Getting new customers is difficult, since you're not an established name in the business.
 You can offer a freemium subscription, so they can test out the platform, but not access every feature.
 This will help you grow your brand and lead to new paying subscribers.

 The Very Model of a Modern Major Subscription Business